-in the U.S. Supreme Court, federal Courts of Appeals, and various state appellate courts, as well as three oral arguments in the New York Appellate Division.
+Chris began in Mayer Brown's Supreme Court & Appellate practice.
+His appellate experience includes briefs in the US Supreme Court, federal Courts of Appeals, and various state appellate courts, as well as oral arguments in the New York Appellate Division.

-and a Teaching Fellow for the Harvard Economics Department.
+Chris joined Mayer Brown in 2005, after serving as a foreign law clerk for the Honorable Aharon Barak, President of the Supreme Court of Israel.
+During law school, Chris was an editor on the Harvard Law Review and a Teaching Fellow for the Harvard Economics Department.
 Previously, he worked in portfolio management at the D. E. Shaw Group and as a manager in the finance department of Covad Communications.
 Chris passed the National Futures Association’s Series 3 exam in 2000 and has completed the first two levels of the Chartered Financial Analyst® program.